mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 img3.jpg,a red and white ball with an angry look on its face
 ```

+You may download the **pokemon-blip-caption dataset** in [
+pokemon_raw.zip](https://openi.pcl.ac.cn/jasonhuang/mindone/datasets), which contains 833 pokemon-stype images with blip-generated captions and is converted to the above format for training.

 - - -
 ## Stable Diffusion 2.0 - EN